LucasAlegre/morl-baselines/README.md

 # MORL Baselines

+MORL Baselines is a library of Multi-Objective Reinforcement Learning (MORL) algorithms.
-This repository aims at containing standard MORL algorithms, compatible with the [mo-gym](https://github.com/LucasAlegre/mo-gym) API.
+This repository aims at containing reliable MORL algorithms implementations in PyTorch.

+MORL Baselines stricly follows [MO-Gym](https://github.com/LucasAlegre/mo-gym) API, which differs from the standard [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) API only in that the environment returns a numpy array as the reward.

+For details on multi-objective MDP's (MOMDP's) and other MORL definitions, we suggest reading [A practical guide to multi-objective reinforcement learning and planning](https://link.springer.com/article/10.1007/s10458-022-09552-y).

-## Implemented algorithms
+## Implemented Algorithms

 | Algo                                                                                                                                                                 | Single/Multi-policy | ESR/SER | Observation space | Action space | Paper                                                                                                                       |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------|---------|------------------|--------------|-----------------------------------------------------------------------------------------------------------------------------|